 - 2 cups diced tomatoes or one can

 - Soak beans overnight for best nutrient absorption and faster cooking.

 - Melt the butter (or oil) in a 6 quart pot and saute onions and peppers until soft.

 - Add all the ingredients, except the bacon, and allow to simmer on low for about two hours.
 (This can also be done in the crockpot on low for about 5 hours.)

-- When the beans are soft and the pork is falling apart so that you can shred it, fry up the bacon and stir in.
+- When the beans are soft and the pork is falling apart so that you can shred it, remove the bones, shred the pork.

-- Remove the bones, shred the pork, and allow to simmer for 10-15 minutes.
+- Fry up the bacon and stir in, allow to simmer for 10-15 minutes.